Stuycs-K/final-project-3-jianz-wangi/WORKLOG.md

 Finished README according to assignment protocals

 ### 5/22/23
 Worked on Presentation and started Encode algo

 ### 5/23/23
-Worked on Encode algo
+Worked on encode algorithm

 ### 5/24/23
-Worked on Encode algo
+Worked on encode algorithm

 ### 5/25/23
-Finished on Encode algo.
+Finished the encode algorithm.
 Organized Algorithms, created makefile and decode.py.

+### 5/31/23
+Updated README with formatting changes

 ## Ivina Wang